Go Home

 Click here to visit her website - www.christagrimm.com/

-Chief Instructors at Two Rivers Aikikai
+Senior Advisors at Two Rivers Aikikai

 At Festival Japan Iaido and Aikido demonstration Sept.
 2008.

 Spiros Koyanis sensei (he, him), 6th Dan in Aikido and 5th Dan in Iaido is a direct student of the late Mitsunari Kanai Shihan and practiced under Kanai Sensei's guidance for twenty one years.
 Spiros sensei began his training at New England Aikikai in 1983 and has been teaching Aikido to adults and children since 1989.
-In 2001, he became Chief Instructor of Two Rivers Aikikai.
+In 2001, he became Head Instructor of Two Rivers Aikikai.
 He is a firm believer in the effectiveness of non violence and as such honors the memory of Kanai Sensei in his instruction by paying close attention to Kanai Sensei's dynamic theories of the unified body and the interaction between uke's ki and nage's blending and redirecting of that ki based on budo.
 Spiros sensei believes that Aikido is a fluid martial art that continues to grow and change with more emphasis placed on equity both on and off the mat.
 His Aikido classes often include practice with bokken, jo and tanto (wooden weapons) because the precision required with weapons complements and enhances our style of Aikido which pays close attention to "ma-ai" both before and after an Aikido technique allowing for the effectiveness of non-violence as self defense.

 In Iaido, our instructors teach Muso Shinden Ryu style under the guidance of Claude Berthiaume Sensei.
 Our dojo is a member of Kiyoikaze Iaido Federation whose purpose is to develop and guide the instruction of Iaido as established by Mitsunari Kanai Sensei and carried on by Technical Director, Claude Berthiaume Shihan.
 More information on our Iaido program is available on our About Iaido page